 Selling Coin Collections

 If you have complete coin collections in folders or albums, it is best to leave them in the album.
-But when it comes to selling partial collections, keep in mind that dealers can often make really quick decisions about the value.
-For example, most dealers who buy coins see dozens of those blue Whitman folders every month.
+Keep in mind that dealers can often make really quick decisions about the value because they have been doing it for so long.
+For example, most dealers who buy coins see many blue Whitman folders every month.
 They can quickly glance at the coins in the folder and appraise the value of the collection based on which holes are empty.
 Without those few rare "key dates," the coins might as well be in a jar or shoe box, and the dealer gives you the price accordingly.
 If the coins he sees in the folder are of higher than normal grade, his offer should be higher, too, but most people feel slighted when coin dealers merely glance at their collections and then makes an offer.

 The same principle applies to coins in other folders, such as Dansco albums and other types of coin folders and albums.
 It only takes a moment for someone who has the key dates memorized to check to see if they're in your collection.

 If the coins are encapsulated in slabs, they are usually worth more than the same coin that would be in a 2 x 2 cardboard holder.
 How much more depends on the quality of the slab.
 If it is a PCGS or NGC slab, the coin should trade very near the Grey Sheet price, since these prices are for "sight unseen" coins which tend to be among the lowest examples in that grade.
 If the slab is ANACS or ICG, it is still pretty solid, but not worth as much as the top tier PCGS and NGC slabbed coins.